Reconstructing shared dynamics with a deep neural network: Example: coupled logistic map system

-thus we have a mapping from $Y$ to $z$.
-By this, we demonstrated that there exists a one-to-one mapping between $Y_t$ and $(z_t, y_t)$, thus $Y$ is a state space reconstruction of the subsystem.
+By this, we demonstrated that there exists a one-to-one mapping between $Y_t$ and $(z_{t-1}, y_{t-1})$, thus $Y$ is a reconstructed state of the $y-z$ subsystem.
+We can define the dynamics $\Tilde{F}$ on this reconstructed space, to predict future states (Fig.\,\ref{fig:dynamics}).

-On the other side, to predict the value of $x_t$, one needs the previous value of $x_{t-1}$ and $z_{t-1}$ according to the update rule $f$ in \eqref{eq:logistic}.
-Since $Y$ contains all information about $z$, we can use $Y_t$ instead of $z_{t-1}$, and predict $x_t$ given $x_{t-1}$, $Y_t$ and the mappings.

-When blindly analyzing the observed $x_t$ and $y_t$ time series from this coupled system, the reconstruction and update mappings are unknown, and one has to estimate them from data.
-For this purpose, it is practical to use feedforward neural networks as these are general function approximators.
+Let's zoom out from the $y-z$ subsystem and see the full $x-y-z$ system, where $z$ is unobserved.
+To predict the value of $x_t$, one needs the previous value of $x_{t-1}$ and $z_{t-1}$ according to the update rule in Eq.\,\eqref{eq:logmap}.
+Since $Y$ contains all required information about $z$, we can use $Y_t$ in place of $z_{t-1}$, and predict $x_t$ given $x_{t-1}$, $Y_t$ if the required mappings - $\Phi$, $F$ and $g$ - are also given.
+When these functions are unkown, one has to approximate them from data.
+For the function approximation, it is practical to use feedforward neural networks.